anthonymesa/MinecraftPanelBridge/README.md

 - Send any commands to your Minecraft server
 - Display console log of your server

+Plans for the future:

+- Support for Pterydactyl panel

 This project was built using NodeJS, PHP, Nginx, and Postgresql.

 WARNING: This project is currently a proof of concept that will be entering beta soon.
 It should be expected that right now bugs exist, many functionalities may not, and security has not yet been addressed.